LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.26.8
+*Released*: 28 March 2025
+- Issue 52658:
+  - Use raw values for units and stored amounts in `BulkUpdateForm`
+  - Don't show text about "Edit with Grid" if that button won't be shown

 ### version 6.26.7
 *Released*: 20 March 2025
 - Update `ISO_DATE_TIME_FORMAT_STRING` constant to match server.